xwafflecakex/yevtukh-SubBook/README.md

 Creating a Subscription based app, that hold subscribtions and keeps track of monthly expense.
 Can add, edit, remove Subscriptions via the top menu buttons.

-The data is savied on machine via Gson, thinking of using IBM serilization encryption.
+The data is savied on machine via Gson.
+More instructions ad documentation is in the doc folder.